davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 [CSS Font Loading module](https://drafts.csswg.org/css-font-loading/) (Editor's Draft atm) may help in the future, Bram Stein tried to polyfill but it needs access to browser internals that just aren't available, so he's instead concentrated on [Font Face Observer](https://github.com/bramstein/fontfaceobserver).
 It has no FOIT, forces one grouped repaint, and works with third party font hosts.

 [postcss-foft-classes](https://github.com/zachleat/postcss-foft-classes) uses css classes to control font loading.
-Potentially powerful, but you need to be carenful because once the appropriate css class is applied, the font is loaded whether there is any node using it or not.
+Potentially powerful, but you need to be careful because once the appropriate css class is applied, the font is loaded whether there is any node using it or not.

 ## Checklist: